 If going outside isn’t possible or feels difficult at the moment, you could explore ways of bringing nature indoors.
 See the tips listed above for ideas of how to bring nature into your home.

 Check the weather forecast and think about any equipment you might find useful, like warm or waterproof clothing, sun protection or a map.

 Many fantastic organisations can offer you support if you are struggling with mental health problems.
 For more professional help, you can contact Samaritans, NHS helpline and Mind.

-If you're interested in joining our team of healthcare professionals, register with us here and a member of our team will be in touch shortly.
+If you're interested in joining our team of healthcare professionals, you can apply online for a number of roles including mental health nurse or support worker, healthcare assistant, paediatric nurse, clinical lead and more.
+Alternatively, you can register with us here and a member of our team will be in touch shortly.